1964 Our first house – 36 The View, Alwoodley, Leeds

 My first NHS consultant post in Leeds – 1968

 In 1968 I moved from the University Department of Paediatrics and Child Health to the National Health Service.
 In those early days my job as an NHS consultant paediatrician consisted of a regular weekly outpatients at the Leeds General Infirmary (I shouldn’t work there said my “friendly” Irish consultant colleague Ian Forsythe as I was only a “regional board” paediatrician!), weekly outpatient sessions at Seacroft Hospital, St James’s University Hospital, Otley General Hospital and St Mary’s Maternity Hospital, Bramley; also responsibility for paediatric beds at Seacroft, St James, Otley General and responsibility for neonatal paediatric care of the 3000 newborns born at St Marys Maternity Hospital Bramley each year, also babies at Four Gables Maternity Home Horsforth and the small Maternity Home in Ilkley.
 In addition there were domiciliary visits to see ill children in their own homes at the request of their family doctors.
 Also there was one session each week of private practice on Friday afternoons in Clarendon Road, Leeds.
 Also I was on call for all the hospitals mentioned and available for domiciliary visits all the time – I recall once performing five exchange transfusions for haemolytic disease of the newborn at St Mary’s in one weekend!
-On the Monday morning, after this personal tour de force, a notoriously miserable senior pathologist phoned to ask if I would tell my junior staff to avoid sending so many blood specimens to the laboratory over the weekend.
+On the Monday morning, after this part ocular personal tour de force, a notoriously miserable senior pathologist phoned to ask if I would tell my junior staff to avoid sending so many blood specimens to the laboratory over the weekend.
 As I had no junior staff there – I put him in the picture in no uncertain terms!

 But believe it or not, despite this ridiculous huge workload by present day standards, I was happy and really enjoyed my work – also I was very grateful to have obtained a consultant paediatric appointment in my home city, Leeds, even if not at the Leeds General Infirmary, the main teaching hospital.
 I did have a base in St James’s University Hospital which expanded steadily over the years.
 Also it was great to be one’s own boss at last!